 In this article, we will list some of the richest countries in Africa.

-Africa is home to more than fifty countries and traditionally the continent has been regarded as one of the poorest continents in the world, but Africa is becoming a new investment destination for foreign investors thanks to these progressing economies on the continent.
+Africa is home to more than fifty countries, and traditionally the continent has been regarded as one of the poorest continents in the world.
+However, Africa is becoming a new investment destination for foreign investors thanks to these progressing economies on the continent.

 What is GDP per capita based on purchasing power parity?